YousefK7/Enterprise-SOC-Lab-with-Wazuh-and-Nessus/README.md

 **Windows Event ID:** 4724

-**Wazuh Rule:** Generic Windows EventChannel Rule
+**Wazuh Rule:** 60110

-**Wazuh Alert Level:** 12
+**Wazuh Alert Level:** 8 (Medium Severity)

 ### Detection

 A password reset operation was performed for an Active Directory user account.

-Windows generated **Event ID 4724**, which was collected by the Wazuh Agent and forwarded to the Wazuh Manager.
-Although this event does not have a dedicated Wazuh detection rule, it was successfully collected through the generic Windows EventChannel rules while preserving the original Windows Event ID.
+Windows generated **Event ID 4724**, which was collected by the Wazuh Agent and forwarded to the Wazuh Manager.Wazuh successfully detected the deletion event and generated **Rule ID 60110**, providing visibility into account removal activities.

 ### Evidence